How To Melt Crayons In Silicone Molds The Easy Way

 For the small molds, cook for 8-12 minutes.
 Make sure to watch for when they are fully melted.
 You do not want to overcook them.

-Once one is completely cool to the touch, you can carefully push it out of the heart mold.
+Once one is completely cool to the touch, you can carefully push it out of the crayon mold.

 Adult Supervision Needed